Tinkerforge/doc/de/source/Software/API_Bindings_C.rst

   #define HOST "localhost"
   #define PORT 4223
-  #define UID "XYZ" // Change to your UID
+  #define UID "XXYYZZ" // Change XXYYZZ to the UID of your Stepper Brick

 GCC